saikacat/slippiCN/README.md

-# slippiwa
+# slippiCN

-website which collects and displays ranks of washington melee players. built for vercel deployment with mongodb.
+website which collects and displays ranks of vancouver canada melee players. built for vercel deployment with mongodb.

 managing the database currently has no frontend and will require mongodb compass or a similar tool.